 - As all new things, learning crochet may be overwhelming at first as you get familiar with all the supplies and stitches and terminology.
 However, the best way to succeed with crochet is to take things slowly, one step at a time.

 - Crochet has been around for a long time and has lots of things to you can learn and try, but you don’t need to know everything to start and to begin making crochet projects.
+With just some crochet basics you can create so many great items.

 - Decide on one stitch you will begin with (for example SC or Single Crochet) and focus only on that stitch for a while.
 Practice making it until it feels natural and it doesn’t come out too loose or too tight.
 Once you get a handle on that, create something simple using this stitch like a pot holder or a scarf.